 You use shampoo and conditioner when you normally wash and rinse, so why wouldn’t you use dry shampoo and conditioner when you’re trying to look refreshed without washing?
-Verb’s new Ghost Dry Oil conditions ends, eliminates tangles, and adds a delightfully fresh scent to all hair types.
-Use dry shampoo to absorb oil from your scalp and roots, then Ghost Dry oil to add moisture back into dry length and ends.
-It’s like a one-two-punch that leaves you with perfectly refreshed, lived-in hair.
+Our Ghost Dry Oil conditions ends, eliminates tangles and adds a delightfully fresh scent to all hair types.
+Use dry shampoo to absorb oil from your scalp and roots, then Ghost Dry Oil to add moisture back into dry ends.
+It’s like a one-two punch that leaves you with perfectly refreshed, lived-in hair.

 need a dry conditioner?